How to work from home: 30 tips for focus & balance

 Here are some ways to engage your team:

-Configure your remote collaboration tools
+19. Configure your remote collaboration tools

-In addition to emails, every team uses different tools to collaborate.
-Your team should decide on what tools to use for messaging and video conferencing, as well as keeping track of projects.
+When working remotely, you'll likely send and receive more emails, so make sure you can access your work email from home.
+In addition to emails, every team uses different tools for remote collaboration.
+Your team should decide which tools to use for messaging and video conferencing, as well as for project tracking.

 Agree on the remote collaboration tools your team needs and check that all your login credentials work ahead of time.
-Make sure you have solid Wi-Fi so you don’t risk losing your work or cutting out of meetings.
+Make sure you have a solid Wi-Fi connection so you don't risk losing your work or cutting out of meetings.

 Manage remote work with Asana